OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 You can use the stabilization timeout to prevent this kind of temporary failure from causing a failed deployment.

-When this timeout is enabled, Octopus will wait for the period configured after the step fails or succeeds.
-The step will be marked as failed or succeeded only if the status does not change throughout this timeout period.
+When this timeout is enabled, Octopus waits for the period configured after the step fails or succeeds.
+The step is marked as failed or successful only if the status does not change throughout this timeout period.

 ## Caveats